nbari/ansible/README.md

     ansible all -a "uptime" -f 4

-* -f 4 run 4 at a time
+* -f 4 specifies the usage of 4 simultaneous processes to use.